lamansky/conscript.js/readme.md

 ## API

-The module exports a single function.
+The module exports a single function which returns a function which returns another function.

-### Parameters
+The first function is intended to be called at require-time, e.g. `require('conscript')(globalOptions)`.

-1. `conscription` (string): A condition script.
+### Parameter of the First Function

-2. Optional: Object argument:
+1. Optional: Object argument: Global options that will apply to all subsequent calls.
+Possible options:
     * `safeCall` (bool): If set to `true`, calling a non-function will fail silently and generate `null`.
 If set to `false`, an error will be thrown.
 Defaults to `false`.
     * `safeNav` (bool): If set to `true`, accessing a property of a non-object will fail silently and generate `null`.
 If set to `false`, an error will be thrown.
 Defaults to `false`.
     * `safe` (bool): A shortcut for setting both `safeCall` and `safeNav` simultaneously.